 |Dissociative sedation ||Trance-like state with variable responsiveness ||Usually maintained ||Usually maintained ||Usually maintained |

 |Deep sedation ||Purposeful response after repeated or painful physical stimulation ||May be impaired ||May be suppressed ||Usually maintained |

 |General anesthesia ||Not arousable, even by painful stimulation ||Usually requires assistance ||Often impaired ||May be impaired |

 Minimal sedation is characterized by anxiolysis but with normal or slowed responses to verbal stimuli.
 Minimal sedation is typically used for minor procedures that require patient cooperation and for those in which pain is controlled by local or regional anesthesia.
 During minimal sedation, ventilatory function is usually maintained with a low risk of hypoxia or hypoventilation.

 Moderate sedation is characterized by a depressed level of consciousness and a slower but purposeful motor response to simple verbal or tactile stimuli.
 Patients at this level generally have their eyes closed or demonstrate ptosis and respond slowly to verbal commands.
 Moderate sedation can be used for procedures in which patient cooperation is not necessary and muscular relaxation is desired.
 During moderate sedation, the patient is usually able to maintain a patent airway with adequate respirations,9 and cardiovascular function is usually maintained.2

 Dissociative sedation does not easily fit into the PSA continuum outlined in Table 37-1.
 Dissociation is a state of detachment from immediate surroundings, in which the cortical centers are prevented from receiving sensory stimuli.
-It is a trance-like cataleptic state characterized by profound analgesia and amnesia, with retention of protective airway reflexes, spontaneous respirations, ...
+It is a trance-like cataleptic state characterized by profound analgesia and amnesia, with retention of protective airway reflexes, spontaneous respirations, and cardiopulmonary ...